 Jill began her career at the Lourie Center in 2006 while completing her field experience during her master’s program.
 After completing her field experience, she joined the Lourie Center in 2007 as a social worker.
 In 2013 she became a clinical supervisor in the Parent-Child Clinical Services Program, and in 2016 she was promoted to her current role as Director of the Parent-Child Clinical Services Program.
 Prior to joining the Lourie Center, Jill worked for Child, Inc. at the Family Visitation Centers of New Castle County as a counselor, acting coordinator and supervisor

 Jill earned her bachelor's degree from the University of Delaware in Family and Community Services, and her master's degree in social work from The Catholic University of America.

 Director, Early Head Start Program

-Angela Card joined the Lourie Center for Children's Social & Emotional Wellness in 2016 as the Director of the Early Head Start (EHS) program.
+Angela Card joined Adventist HealthCare The Lourie Center for Children's Social & Emotional Wellness in 2016 as the Director of the Early Head Start (EHS) program.
 Her responsibilities include preparing the annual budget and work plan, preparing grant applications, overseeing staff development and developing partnership agreements with other agencies.

 Angela joins the Lourie Center with 21 years of experience in Head Start, Early Head Start and early childhood education programs, where she has gained expertise in assessing program needs and assisting in the development of operational systems, policies and procedures to enhance program quality.